 Paying cash for a domestic flight is usually better than using miles or redeeming your miles for cash, but what about upgrading your flight status?
 Domestic round-trip tickets prices are getting lower and lower, so this option no longer packs the punch it once did.

-However, in some cases you’ll get much more value upgrading your ticket to first class over cashing out your miles.
+However, in some cases, you’ll get much more value upgrading your ticket to first class over cashing out your miles.
 Most travel rewards cards require a minimum of 50,000 miles to book a first class domestic ticket.
 Depending on the terms of your rewards, you’re usually better off upgrading to first class if the flight is over $800 instead of cashing out for around $250.

 If you’ve never flown first class, this is your chance to live the high life for free.
-You’ll enjoy perks like no charge for checked bags, extra leg room, access to new movies and don’t forget the free drinks.
+You’ll enjoy perks like no charge for checked bags, extra legroom, access to new movies and don’t forget the free drinks.
 It’s worth skipping the cash for this luxurious experience.

 Tip: Don’t use your points to upgrade your ticket to first class if your flight is under 3 hours long – it’s really not worth it.
-Save the upgrade for a international or red-eye flight, when the legroom and freebies really make a difference.
+Save the upgrade for an international or red-eye flight, when the legroom and freebies really make a difference.